 - Need: To increase healthy eating and physical activity levels in Fairfield County, South Carolina.

-- Intervention: Community health advisors train church committees and deliver telephone-based technical assistance to improve opportunities, guidelines, messages, and pastor support for physical activity and healthy eating.
+- Intervention: Community health advisors trained church committees and delivered telephone-based technical assistance to improve opportunities, guidelines, messages, and pastor support for physical activity and healthy eating.

 - Results: In a 2018 study, churchgoers reported seeing more opportunities for physical activity as well as more messages and pastor support for physical activity and healthy eating.
 Intervention churches also had fewer inactive churchgoers, compared to control churches.